How to Build a Brick Wall

-A small brick wall can help separate, define, divide, or add decoration to any property.
+A brick wall, even a small one, can help separate, define, divide, or add decoration to any property.
 Uses include providing privacy or marking property lines.
 Small brick walls can be used as retaining walls in yards and gardens.
 Although brick walls are used in many construction projects requiring professional installation, small wall projects are within the reach of many do-it-yourself enthusiasts when following these steps.

 Step 1 - Prepare